jarnaldich/jarnaldich.github.com/_src/posts/2013-12-16-haskell-voronoi.markdown

 Apart from `traverse`, there are more familiar combinators, like `foldS`, which is just like a fold for arrays.
 We make use of it to compute the minimum of a function over an array.
 The final `S` stands for "sequential".
-Some repa combinators come in two flavors sequential ones or parallel ones (would be `foldP`).
-For this algorithm we will parallelize only the pixel loop.
+Some repa combinators come in two flavors: sequential ones or parallel ones (would be `foldP`).
+For this algorithm we will parallelize only the pixel loop, so we are using the sequential version for the minimization loop.
 Here's the minimization function, which basically decorates the array with an index before folding over it:

 ```haskell
 minimize1D arr = foldS f h t